 Now that we have a rough definition of what “above average” means for a 30 year old, we can take a look at the tables I've constructed based on the tens of thousands of past comments by you and posts I've written to highlight the average net worth of the above average person.

 The Above Average Net Worth Calculated

 First, we must highlight what the average tax-deferred retirement savings plan is for those in America.
-We'll focus on the simple 401K system we have here where one can contribute a maximum of $19,000 of their pre-tax income every year in 2019.
+We'll focus on the simple 401K system we have here where one can contribute a maximum of $20,500 of their pre-tax income every year in 2022.
 The figure tends to go up about $500 every two years.